eugeniop/techblog/posts/2025-05-09-A-CBUS-Module-for-Model-Railway-accesories-part-ii.md

 * *`ACON`* (`0x90`) - Accessory ON.
 * *`ACOF`* (`0x91`) - Accessory OFF.

 Everything else, we discard.
-The next two bytes are the 16 bits corresponding to the *Node Number* (where the event originates), and the other 2 encode the *Event Number*.
-CAN packets are max 8 bytes, so the 3 extra ones in the `CBUSPacket` are just fillers, not used in the ACON/ACOF pair.
+The next two bytes are the 16 bits corresponding to the **Node Number** (where the event originates from), and the other 2 encode the **Event Number**.
+CAN packets are max 8 bytes, so the 3 extra ones in the `CBUSPacket` structure are just fillers, not used in the **ACON/ACOF** pair.

 With this in mind, the `CBUS` class is very simple: